loicchamberlin/pool-detection/README.md

 ## Process of main.py

 1. Get the geolocalisation of the town (longitude,latitude)
-    2. Use this [project](https://github.com/andolg/satellite-imagery-downloader) to download an main Image of the town
+2. Use this [project](https://github.com/andolg/satellite-imagery-downloader) to download the main image of the chosen town
 3. Cut the Main Image into multiple Imagette that have the required format for the Deep Learning Model (224,224,3)
 4. Iterate the inference process through the imagette
 5. Retrieve the data from the inference
 6. Convert the pixel positions into geolocalisation
 7. Recreate main image with imagette
 8. Display main image with pools detected (bounding boxes predicted)
 9. Print number of pools detected
 10. Print list of pools geolocalisation
 11. Save this data into a json file and the modified main image

 ## Roadmap